mpenet/hayt/README.md

 Hayt is an attempt to allow the existing and future clients to share this, provide a simple but extensible base to build upon.

-Our goals from the start where to be feature complete, idiomatic, well tested, and performant.
+Our goals from the start were to be feature complete, idiomatic, well tested, and performant.

 There are already 3 libraries that will use this library: